yoctoyotta1024/NextGEMS_hackathon_cycle4/README.md

-# Template for Good Python and C++ Scientific Project
+# NextGEMS Hackathon Cycle 4 Project

-This code is adapted from [this](https://juliadynamics.github.io/DrWatson.jl/stable) template for Julia Language to make a reproducible scientific project for Python and C++ code in light of the guidelines from [this](https://www.youtube.com/watch?v=x3swaMSCcYk) Good Scientific Code Workshop by George Datseris.
+Template used for this project is adapted from [this](https://github.com/yoctoyotta1024/GoodSciProjTemplate) template for good practices for reproducible scientific projects in Python and C++.

 ## Install
 To (locally) reproduce this project simply clone the repository.